Special Needs

 SELF-CARE / INDEPENDENT LIVING SKILLS

 Self-care/independent living skills are skills needed to manage one’s daily personal needs.
-Self-care and independent living skills include being able to care for our own health needs, interacting with others, managing money and other financial matters, such as paying bills, and being able to live independently.
+Self-care and independent living skills include being able to care for our own health needs, interacting with others, and being able to work independently.
 Students will take courses, or participate in activities that teach the following skills:

 - Self-help